ESRI Report Warns AI Will Cost Irish Jobs — and Highly-Skilled Workers Are Most at Risk

 What's Next

 The ESRI has called for urgent investment in reskilling and upskilling programmes, particularly for workers in sectors identified as high-risk.
 It has also recommended that the government develop a national AI transition strategy to ensure that the benefits of AI adoption are broadly shared and that displaced workers receive adequate support.
-Read more at RTÉ News.
+Read the full ESRI report.
+Further coverage is available at RTÉ News.